 The Mamie Martin Fund supports the secondary education of girls in schools in North Malawi.
 In the first video below, Mercy Sibande explains why this work is so important.

 We provide money for school fees for girls who have gained a place at one of our partner schools, but who cannot afford to the fees.
-In 2019/20 we are supporting 138 girls.
+In 2021 we are supporting 139 girls across six schools.
 Here, one of those who was helped by us, tells us about our current work.

 Numbers and places

 In 2021 (the school year starts in January this year because of the Covid closure of 2020), the Mamie Martin Fund supports 139 girls as follows: